Different scaling of Rc cars leaves many of us confused. Are they the same car but in different sizes?

 The stock speed of a Traxxas Slash 1/16 is 30 mph+.
 But the speed can be drastically increased.
 Using optional second Traxxas Power Cell battery pack and series adapter.
 These are sold separately.

-And with that we know so much more about traxxas slash 1/16 vs 1/10.
+Now, we know so much more about traxxas slash 1/16 vs 1/10.
 Both are excellent choices.

 The final decision between the two comes down to your needs.
 Go through our article to have a clear idea about what the two models offer.